The horizontal cylinder of the gas generator can be seen on the left side of the RD-0210 engine. Credit: KBKhA

 |Proton in 2017: Overcoming poor quality control

 In January, Russia's most powerful operational rocket faced a new ban on all its launches for at least a half a year, as the nation's space officials tried to sort out egregious quality control problems within the industry.
 Roskosmos State Corporation had to recall all the engines of the Proton rocket in the wake of serious violations of their manufacturing procedures.
 As a result, Russia began 2017 with practically its entire rocket fleet grounded.

 From 2001 to 2016, Proton flew 129 missions, 12 of which had failed.

 The Proton rocket last launched on June 9, 2016, delivering the Intelsat-31 communications satellite into a geostationary orbit.
 The mission was declared a success, but multiple unofficial sources and available flight data pointed at technical problems during the operation of the second stage.
 The Proton remained grounded for the rest of 2016 and its return to flight has been continuously delayed first to January and then to February 2017.

 In January, increasingly gloomy rumors about the state of affairs with Proton and its manufacturer -- GKNPTs Khrunichev -- circulated on the Internet, however the company vehemently denied any serious problems with the rocket.
 On January 23, the Kazakh-based division of the Interfax news agency reported the likelihood of an unusually lengthy delay with Proton missions, which could last several months.
 A day later, the Kommersant newspaper reported that a recent firing test had revealed technical problems with RD-0210 and RD-0212 engines, which propel the second and third stage of the Proton rocket respectively.
-The failure of the engine was reportedly traced to illegal replacement of precious heat-resistant alloys within the engine's components with less expensive but failure-prone materials.
+The failure of the engine was reportedly traced to a replacement of precious heat-resistant alloys within the engine's components with less expensive but failure-prone materials.
 The report in the Kommersant echoed the results of the investigation into the 2015 Proton failure, which found that low-quality material in the turbo-pump shaft of the engine had led to the accident.